-Casual employment is an increasingly widespread form of employment in Australia.
-This information provides a summary of the entitlements of casual workers and sets out how they vary from those of permanent workers.
+This Fact Sheet discusses casual employment, an increasingly widespread form of employment in Australia, with a summary of the entitlements of casual workers and sets out how they vary from those of permanent workers.

 Whether you are a casual employee will depend on what was agreed between you and your employer when you were initially offered the job.
-A person is a casual employee if:
+Under the Fair Work Act 2009, a person is a casual employee if:

 Casual work suits some employees because it offers a greater level of flexibility about working hours than other forms of employment.
-It also provides a higher rate of pay.
-This higher rate of pay is meant to compensate a casual worker for other entitlements that they don’t receive.
 However, this flexibility can also be a disadvantage because it means that you have no certainty about your working hours and no guarantees about ongoing work.

 If you are a casual employee, your shifts can be cancelled or you can be sent home early if you are not needed by your employer.
 While in theory you may decline work, it can be difficult to refuse hours if you are relying on your employer to offer you work in the future.

-For more information about casual employment, your entitlements, and your rights, download the fact sheet.
+For more information about casual employment, your entitlements including to casual conversion, and your rights, download the Fact Sheet.

 Call our Telephone Information Service on Melbourne Metro (03) 9662 1933 or Regional Victoria, Queensland and Tasmania on 1800 331 617.